Board of Directors

-Reid Garton is the President and CEO of NY State Solar, a solar developer that specializes in the sale, design, and installation of customized residential and commercial photovoltaic systems.
-NY State Solar has over 150 employees and five locations across New York City and Long Island.
+Reid Garton is the President & CEO of NY State Solar, and a proud member of NYSEIA's board of directors, where he currently serves as the organization's VP of Residential Solar.
+NY State Solar is a solar developer that specializes in the sale, design, and installation of customized residential and commercial photovoltaic systems.
+NY State Solar has over 225 employees across eight locations in New York City, Long Island and New Jersey.

 Through his work with NYSEIA, Reid's extensive experience within the solar industry works to advance further adoption of green technology on both local and regional scales.
 Reid's knowledge of the renewable energy sector regularly helps educate those outside the industry on the long-term financial and environmental benefits of choosing eco-friendly energy options for New York State.

 Before joining NY State Solar, Reid served as the founder of a series of successful telecom and internet service companies.
 Reid is actively involved in several real estate businesses.

 New Leaf Energy